Houssaine-X/PFA/README.md

 ## About

-This project was developed as an academic engineering project (PFA) to demonstrate distributed systems design and full-stack development skills.
+This project was developed as an academic engineering project (PFA).
+It demonstrates how to build a distributed system that aggregates data from multiple external sources and uses AI to enhance the user's shopping experience.